mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 heartbeats are sent.

 The client only sends the heartbeats to the server, the server never sends heartbeats to the client.
-Therefore, the client has no way of learning that the connection is broken.
+Therefore, the client has no way of learning from the heartbeats alone that the connection is broken.
 Moreover, the only thing the server will do is that it will close the UI after three heartbeats have been missed;
 neither the client nor the server will attempt to repair the connection by reconnecting.

+Generally, heartbeats serve for:

+* Keeping the connection alive by making it appear active
+* Closing idle UIs

+Heartbeats do not serve for:

+* Client-side detection of broken connection.

 This will be important later on, when I demonstrate the way how the client can freeze endlessly.